 Flapper Pie is a unique Canadian dessert.
 This creamy and tangy pie, made with a graham cracker crust, custard filling, and meringue topping, is easy to make and always a crowd-pleaser.
 How to make flapper pie at home – a few facts, and a printable recipe.

 I can’t say where or when I first tried Flapper Pie.
-I know that it was on one of those family winter sports trips to one of the prairie cities that we were blessed to take when the kids were a little younger.
+I know that it was on one our many family winter sports trips to one of the prairie cities that we were blessed to take when the kids were a little younger.
 I think it was in Winnipeg, but maybe it was Saskatoon?
-This wonderful dessert is a Canadian prairie classic, and you don’t tend to hear of it in the other provinces.
+This wonderful dessert is a Canadian prairie classic, but you don’t tend to hear of it in the other provinces.

 It’s a light and fluffy concoction of custard on a graham cracker crust with a meringue topping, quickly baked to seal in the flavours.

 The pie became popular in the 1920s during the time of Flapper ladies – so that MAY be the source of the name.
 It pre-dates the 20’s though and is basically what’s known elsewhere as a Vanilla Custard Pie.

 The frugal Canadian in me thrills to the fact that you use an equal number of egg yolks in the custard to the number of egg whites in the meringue.
 No wasted egg bits here.
 That just wouldn’t be right.

 The key to baking this pie in my opinion – is to get each of the three layers just right.
 There are quite a few published recipes, and this is a tweak of several!

 The Graham Cracker Crust for example can (and will) be crumbly, but I use butter instead of margarine, as it will congeal a bit better at the end.